mvartani76/RPi-OpenCV-Face-Rec/README.md

 <b> Python Scripts<b>

 <i>create_csv.py</i> - This script will create the .csv (or text) file for using as input to the face recognition software.<br>
-<i>align_images.py</i> - This script makes converts the files to a specified size and aligns the eyes.
+<i>align_images.py</i> - This script converts the files to a specified size and aligns the eyes.
 The user inputs the left and right eye locations, the cropping, and overall size of the file.<br>